NBKRedSpy/QM_SpeedToggle/SteamReadMe.txt

 See the Configuration section below.

-[h1]Caps Lock Key[/h1]

-Note that the Caps Lock's key keyboard light does not indicate the speed activation.
-The mod only looks if it has been tapped or held.

 [h1]Configuration[/h1]

 The configuration file will be created on the first game run and can be found at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SpeedToggle\config.json[/i].